10 Best Italian Restaurants in Byron Bay

 7. Jonsons Restaurant

 This eatery sits on Jonson Street as the name suggests, but it’s not located on top of the beach, rather it’s closer to Woolworths Byron Bay.
 You can grab breakfast, lunch or dinner at Jonsons Restaurant.
 According to some of the Google reviews, it looks to be a fairly popular breakfast joint as people thought they served good coffee.
 But don’t worry, if you’d rather not do breakfast out, then keep this place in mind for lunch or dinner.
-But if you’re in the mind for pizza, you won’t find that option here, but rather you’ll see menu choices such as zucchini risotto, bugs linguine and homemade ravioli.
+If you’re in the mind for pizza, you won’t find that option here, but rather you’ll see menu choices such as short prawn bisque, beef cheek burger and homemade ravioli.

 8. Pizza Paradiso